 Ericsson’s Radio System Software brings together LTE FDD and TDD, WCDMA and GSM into a unified architecture.
 This provides one O&M system for all standards, which helps operators better manage the network.

 ZTE has developed a series of innovative technologies for implementing the new 5G air interface such as filters OFDMA FB-OFDMA, MUSA, MIMO, UFS, smooth virtual cell (SVC) and so on.
 Its 5G network architecture is based on Software Defined Networking (SDN) / Network Functional Virtualization (NFV) technology.
 ZTE has been actively involved in patent filings in the last five years.
 Most of its patents are focused on Radio Transmission systems, SDR systems, Orthogonal Multiplex Systems, synchronization corrections systems, distributed coding technology, network latency, network planning, and network security.

 The fifth generation of wireless communication is set to impact major industries such as media and entertainment, automotive, public transport, healthcare, and energy and utilities.
 IoT is expected to play a larger role in day-to-day lives and change the way companies interact with customers.
 To stay prepared, understanding the shifts in the market, technology, and competitive landscape as-they-happen is paramount.

-Contact us for the latest research and analysis of the 5G technology market landscape.
+Contact us for the research and analysis of the latest 5G developments.